flast101/HTB-writeups/book/index.md

 - On the “Books” page, PDF documents are downloadable.
 - On the “Collections” page, we can upload files, but can not access them afterward.
-- The contact page reveal that there is an account “admin@book.htb”.
+- The contact page reveals that there is an admin account with email “admin@book.htb”.

-On Burp, we can see that the registering form fields are sanitized with the following code:
+On Burp, we can see in _**index.php**_ that the registering form fields are sanitized with the following code:
 ```
 <script>
   if (document.location.search.match(/type=embed/gi)) {